cocos/cocos-docs/en/ui-system/components/editor/videoplayer.md

 | **ERROR**          | Video Trigger Error           |
 | **CLICKED**        | Video is clicked by the user.
 (Only supports Web platform.) |

-> **Note**: On iOS platform, due to the platform limitations, the CLICKED event can't be fired when **VideoPlayer** is in fullscreen mode.
+> **Note**: on iOS platform, due to the platform limitations, the CLICKED event can't be fired when **VideoPlayer** is in fullscreen mode.
 If you want to let the Video played in fullscreen and also fire the CLICKED event properly, you should use a Widget component to hack the **VideoPlayer's** size.

-For more information, please refer to the [VideoPlayer Events](../../../api/en/classes/VideoPlayer.html#events) documentation or the [21.video-player example](https://github.com/cocos-creator/test-cases-3d/tree/v3.0/assets/cases/ui/21.video-player) in the test-cases-3d samples bundled with __Cocos Creator__.
+For more information, please refer to the [VideoPlayer Events](../../../api/en/classes/video.videoplayer.html#videoplayerevent) documentation or the [21.video-player example](https://github.com/cocos-creator/test-cases-3d/tree/v3.0/assets/cases/ui/21.video-player) in the test-cases-3d samples bundled with __Cocos Creator__.

 ## Detailed Explanation